 Our services may not allow us to compete effectively.
-Additionally, as we expand our offerings to include other telecommunications services, and to introduce new and enhanced services, we will be subject to competition from other providers of the services we offer.
+Additionally, as we expand our offerings to introduce new and enhanced services, we will be subject to competition from other providers of the services we offer.
 Competition may reduce our expected growth of future cash flows which may contribute to future impairments of our franchises and goodwill.